GoAlienWeb/GoAlienWeb.github.io/README.md

-# GoAlienWeb.github.io
+# GoAlienWeb

 Conceptual version of a company site if I had one.
-Try it <a href="http://GoAlienweb.github.io">HERE</a>
+Try it <a href="https://polite-biscotti-f220b3.netlify.app/">HERE</a>